-Black Paella or Paella Negra (called Arroz Negro in Spanish or Arros Negre in Valencian), is a delicious rice dish cooked with cuttlefish and its ink, shrimps, tomatoes, onion, garlic, oil, and salt.
+Paella Negra (called Arroz Negro in Spanish or Arros Negre in Valencian), is a shocking but delicious rice dish originally from Valencia (eastern Spain), like authentic paella.
+Where I’m from 🙂

-As you will see, this is a variation of seafood paella, with few ingredients but with all the flavor.
+As you will see, squid ink paella is a variation of seafood paella, with fewer ingredients but with all the flavor and a different overtone.

 Furthermore, this rice dish comes with 2 extras: